teleporthq/teleport-code-generators/README.md

 * [TypeScript](https://www.typescriptlang.org/) for type safety and easy refactoring
 * [lerna](https://github.com/lerna/lerna) for managing the monorepo with multiple npm packages
 * [jest](https://jestjs.io/) for all types of tests and for calculating the code coverage
-*  for testing out the published packages in a local environment

 In order to give it a spin locally, we recommend using `yarn`, as it integrates better with `lerna` and all the contributors are using it: